JedS6391/LGP/docs/source/lgp/evolution.rst

 Evolutionary Algorithm
 ======================

-In LGP (and other GP techniques), there are three main phases to the evolutionary algorithm - *Initialisation*, *Selection*, *Variation*.
+In LGP (and other GP techniques) there are three main phases to the evolutionary algorithm -- *Initialisation*, *Selection*, *Variation*.

 Usually LGP uses **Algorithm 1**, which is taken from (Brameier, M., Banzhaf, W. 2007).
 Our system provides an implementation of this algorithm, but also allows for other evolutionary models to be used to allow extension of the core LGP principles.